kimv001/Metro/README.md

 ## Transformation Views

+Transformation views play a crucial role in the Metro Data Warehouse Generator by preparing and transforming the raw metadata into a structured format that can be used to generate scripts and build tables.
+These views are defined on the staging views in the [bld] schema and contain the logic necessary to process and organize the data.

 ### tr_010_RefType_010_Default
 - **Description:** Provides default reference type definitions used across the data warehouse.
 - **Source Data:**